dekk-app/seed/WHAT_WE_DO.md

 Dekk will pay each of its employees the exact same amount of money.
 That means, CEO, CTO, senior or junior developers, office management and even part-time employees will all get the same salary.
-When we start creating hardware then this rule applies to every factory worker as well.
+When we start creating hardware, then this rule applies to every factory worker as well.
 In general "Every employee has the same salary".

 ## How can I help?